openvinotoolkit/openvino/docs/OV_Runtime_UG/deployment/local-distribution.md

 .. note::

-   To optimize the size of final distribution package, you are recommended to convert models to OpenVINO IR by using :doc:`Model Optimizer <openvino_docs_MO_DG_Deep_Learning_Model_Optimizer_DevGuide>`.
+   To optimize the size of final distribution package, you are recommended to convert models to OpenVINO IR by using :doc:`Model Conversion API <openvino_docs_MO_DG_Deep_Learning_Model_Optimizer_DevGuide>`.
 This way you don't have to keep TensorFlow, TensorFlow Lite, ONNX, PaddlePaddle, and other frontend libraries in the distribution package.

 (Legacy) Preprocessing via G-API
 ++++++++++++++++++++++++++++++++